Aggie Beever-Jones: 2024–25

 Beever-Jones began the 2024–25 season scoring in all her first three starts for Chelsea.
 In the 7–0 victory over Crystal Palace where she scored the opening goal, Goal.com described her as stealing the show as the best performing player.

-Having scored her debut UEFA Women's Champions League goal against Twente on 17 October 2024 in a 2024–25 league group stage match, she was sent off in injury time against Celtic after a second yellow card, as Chelsea led 2–1 on 13 November 2024.
+Having scored her debut UEFA Champions League goal against Twente on 17 October 2024 in a 2024–25 league group stage match, she was sent off in injury time against Celtic after a second yellow card, as Chelsea led 2–1 on 13 November 2024.

 2025–26

 On 5 September 2025, Beever-Jones scored the 31st-minute opening goal of the 2025–26 season off a cross from debutant Ellie Carpenter, where Chelsea won 2–1 over Manchester City.
 Her 28 September 2025 free-kick goal in a 4–0 victory over West Ham was named as Chelsea's goal of the month.
 Having scored in each of Chelsea's opening four matches of the season, she was named as the club's Player of the Month for September.
+She scored the second goal in Chelsea's 2–0 victory over Manchester United in the 2025–26 Women's League Cup final on 15 March 2026.

+In May 2026, Beever-Jones played for Chelsea in their debut appearance at World Sevens Football.
+She recorded 8 goals and 5 assists across the 5-game seven-a-side competition, including a last minute winner against Manchester United to secure the title for Chelsea.
+Her performance led her to receive both the Golden Ball and the Golden Boot.
+On 6 July, it was announced that Beever-Jones had signed a new contract to keep her at Chelsea until 2030.
+The striker kicked a hat-trick, within 13 minutes, in a friendly pre-season away game against Auckland FC Invitational XI on 8 August to help Chelsea win 7–0 against the Auckland home side.